cognifloyd/stackstorm-ha/README.md

 You will have to repeat the process each time the packs code is modified.

 #### Caveat: System packs
-After Helm installs, upgrades, or rollsback a Stackstorm install, it runs an `st2-register-content` batch job.
+After Helm installs, upgrades, or rolls back a StackStorm install, it runs an `st2-register-content` batch job.
 This job will copy and register system packs.
 If you have made any changes (like disabling default aliases), those changes will be overwritten.

 NOTE: Upgrades will not remove files (such as a renamed or removed action) if they were removed in newer StackStorm versions.